heremaps/xyz-documentation/docs/cli/cli.md

 here xyz clear YOUR_SPACE_ID
 ```

-Clear data from your Space
+Clear data from your space.
+You clear the entire space, or clear by tag or feature ID.

 ##### Options